VladSolovey/TunerControl/README.txt

 For each ham band all of this parts should be tuned in exact positions.

 Arduino board gets singal from band decoder and sets 3 servos in early programmed positions.
 Positon programming is carried out by pressing 4 buttons connected to board.
+All buttons are connected to one input of board.

 ra9qat@mail.ru